 - Involving the clients’ loved ones in treatment (with permission)

-Recovery is a lifelong process; not only must the chemical dependency be overcome but changes in lifestyle and patterns of thinking and interaction made as well.
-This means that counselors can see clients for months or even years—creating a unique relationship based upon hope, recovery and belief in the possibility of ongoing self-improvement.
-Very few people can claim to have a career in the realm of positive transformation—a chemical dependency counselor is one of them.
+Recovery is a lifelong process; not only must the chemical dependency be overcome, but changes in lifestyle and patterns of thinking and interaction must be made as well.
+This means that counselors can see clients for months or even years, creating a unique relationship based upon hope, recovery, empathy, and belief in the possibility of ongoing self-improvement.
+Very few people can claim to have a career that involves positively influencing the lives of other people on a regular basis - a chemical dependency counselor is one of them.

 Chemical dependency counselors work in many settings, including: